admb-project/admb-examples/state-space-models/stochastic-volatility-models-for-financial-time-series/README.md

 The dataset is  previously analyzed by [Harvey et al. (1994)][2], and later by several other authors.
-The data consist of a time series of daily pound/dollar exchange rates {_zt_} from the period 01/10/81 to 28/6/85.
+The data consist of a time series of daily poundollar exchange rates {_zt_} from the period 0181 to 285.
 The series of interest are the daily mean-corrected returns {_yt_}, given by the transformation